secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-10-netcheck-blog-post.md

 systems, substantially more effort would be needed to make and test the tool in different environments.”

-*Potential remediation.*  A former NYU student, [Savvas Savvides](https://www.cs.purdue.edu/homes/ssavvide/), built a [parser](https://github.com/ssavvides/posix-omni-parser) that is meant to abstract away OS differences in traces.
-This parser is currently being used in our on-going work with CrashSim (), but it would need to be much more complete to address this issue effectively.
-As an extreme example, working with Windows (via the WindowsAPI) would require re-engineering almost the entire set of system call interactions in NetCheck.
+  * *Potential remediation.*  A former NYU student, [Savvas Savvides](https://www.cs.purdue.edu/homes/ssavvide/), built a [parser](https://github.com/ssavvides/posix-omni-parser) that is meant to abstract away OS differences in traces.
+This parser is currently being used in our on-going work with <a href="/projects#crashsimulator">CrashSim</a>, but, it would need to be much more complete to address this issue effectively.
+As an extreme example, working with
+Windows (via the WindowsAPI) would require re-engineering almost the entire set of system call interactions in NetCheck.

 4. **[Medium hurdle]The classification of errors was too broad to be practical:** “NetCheck works by looking for error patterns that can be classified by the presence of bugs or evidence of specific types of behavior.
 The initial